vijay176us/istio-workshop-solo/istio-basics/01-install-istio.md

 ```
 {% endhint %}

-Check if all pods in the `istio-system` have reached running:
+Wait till all pods in the `istio-system` have reached running:

 ```bash
 kubectl get pods -n istio-system
 ```

-Verify you can access the Prometheus dashboard:
+Enable the access to the Prometheus dashboard:

 ```text
 istioctl dashboard prometheus